Skip to main content

 ChatUI is initialized out-of-the-box with default implementations - no initialization is required on app startup.

-As shown below, by default the SDK provides 5 built-in reactions.
+By default, the SDK provides 5 built-in reactions:

 val supportedReactionsData = mapOf(